 So if the PD is bigger or smaller than average it is a good idea to consider the PD optimized versions of Hoya progressives which are Lifestyle 3i and the Hoyalux ID MyStyle V+.
 Especially when your PD is as small as 29mm or as big as 35mm.

 Now let us say your Add value would be higher like +2,00D.
 With this amount of reading power, you really rely on your progressives in your daily looks in the near range.
 This is often the case when people had their 50th birthday.
 The progressives now need to be a lot stronger than 5 or 8 years ago.

 As you were used a few years to youse your progressives or even your single vision lenses in front of the PC screen this will often not be the case anymore.
 Oftentimes this will now stress you out because the zone you can use to see the PC screen clearly is to small to use it over hours.
-But Hoya got a solution for your problem.
+But Hoya got a solution to your problem.
 It is the computer progressive lens design.
-More information follow down below.
+For more information follow down below.

 Hoyalux Sportive Trueform

 If you want to wear a frame that needs really curved lenses to provide you extremely wide field of view for your sports activities or you just want to wear a unique frame this is your lens from hoya.
 You can get this lens design in clear material, with a permanent tint, or with an automatic tint (photochromic lenses) which I will go into detail at the end of this article.